drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 6. Data is transferred from disk buffer to memory (~3 GiB/s)

-The process is much the same for writes, and for HDDs the speeds are also roughly the same.
+The process is much the same for writes, and for HDDs read and write operations are roughly the same speed.

 [Wikipedia: Cylinder-head sector](https://en.wikipedia.org/wiki/Cylinder-head-sector)
 [^wp-hdd-access-time]: [Wikipedia: Hard disk drive access time](https://en.wikipedia.org/wiki/Hard_disk_drive_performance_characteristics#Access_time)